duyisking/rezo-react-boilerplate/docs/README_v1.md

 ---
 ### Configurations
 Configurations are needed for customizing your project.
 The file `config.js` provide various of configurations to make your project more flexible and manageable.
+#### `APP`
+[string]

+Added in: v0.1.0.
+**Removed in: v1.5.0**

+Specify which app to run if multiple apps are presented.
+From v1.5.0, it is removed because there is only one app in a boilerplate and it is the default one.

 #### `PORT`
 [number]